 - Details on checking addresses can be found under Analyzing a match in the analysis mode.

-- If a restricted party list entry such as the ship “Hermann” triggers numerous false matches and you can take the organizational steps to ensure that you do not do business with this entity, you can add the address to a whitelist: See Adding a restricted party to a whitelist.
+- If a restricted party list entry such as the ship “Christina” triggers numerous false matches and you can take the organizational steps to ensure that you do not do business with this entity, you can add the address to a whitelist: See Adding a restricted party to a whitelist.

 If you click the video, a request with your IP address will be transmitted to the provider.
 Dataprotection